geopm/geopm/service/docs/source/geopm_pio_dcgm.7.rst

 -----------

 The DCGMIOGroup implements the :doc:`geopm::IOGroup(3) <GEOPM_CXX_MAN_IOGroup.3>`
 interface to provide hardware signals for NVIDIA GPUs from the NVIDIA Datacenter GPU Manager.
-This IO Group is intended for use with the `NVMLIOGroup <NVMLIOGroup.7.html>`
+This IO Group is intended for use with the :doc:`NVMLIOGroup <geopm_pio_nvml.7>`

 Requirements
 ^^^^^^^^^^^^